kubernetes/sig-release/release-engineering/handbooks/k8s-release-cut.md

 - user

 Set an appropriate expiration date then click on `[GENERATE TOKEN]` and copy it.

-> NOTE / TODO: Look into using fine grained tokens: https://stackoverflow.com/questions/78216547/minimum-permissions-for-a-github-access-token-to-clone-push-and-pull-from-repo.
-Doing the bare minimum seemed to not work.

 Run this command in your shell to export the token and making it available for `krel` and `kpromo`.
 They should be short lived, no need to store.